SEI-R-4-26/Installfest_Mac/README.md

 ## Recap

-At this point we've successfully installed all of the tools we'll be utilizing throughout this course!
+At this point, we've successfully installed all of the tools we'll be utilizing throughout this course!

 ## Resources